danchoi/soywiki/README.markdown

 may use command line file path autocomplete to fill out the namespace subdirectory if it already exists.

+Tip: I recommend not using :SWCreate to create wiki pages.
+Prefer the method of writing a WikiLink and then traversing it.
+This will make your wiki more interlinked, better organized, and easier to traverse in an organic way.

 Beyond the standard cut and paste, SoyWiki gives you four fast ways of shuttling text from one wiki page to another.